MrRelliks/New-World---server-status-bot--discord-/README.md

 # New-World---server-status-bot--discord-

+#### Update 27/01/2022
+AGS have seemingly stopped providing data for Player counts and as a result nwdb's API is now useless to this project.
+With no other source of information, this project will likley be retired until such a time an alternative is found.

 #### Update 18/01/2022
 Refactored the code to work better with JSON data from the nwdb API - You will need to contact the nwdb devs to arrange a unique user agent that identifys you, Its not strictly necessary, but will help if you get rate limited.